Student Code of Conduct

 - Cyberbullying is repeated and/or severe aggressive electronic communications that are direct at another person or are intended to intimidate, harm, or control another person emotionally.

-- Conduct of a student who is present when a violation of the Code of Student conduct occurs and who encourages, assists, or otherwise enables stop conduct that could result in serious injury to a person, including sexual misconduct; or:
+- Conduct of a student who is present when a violation of the Code of Student conduct occurs and who encourages, assists, or otherwise enables conduct that could result in serious injury to a person, including sexual misconduct; or:

-- Conduct of an organized group that encourages, assists, or otherwise enables stop conduct that could result in serious injury to a person, including sexual misconduct.
+- Conduct of an organized group that encourages, assists, or otherwise enables conduct that could result in serious injury to a person, including sexual misconduct.

 - Harassment includes but is not limited to unwelcome verbal, psychological, graphic and/or written abuse directed at another, beyond a reasonable expression of opinion.